 Interior design right now is about making a space uniquely yours, having fun with the design of a 3-toned kitchen and keeping surfaces lower maintenance.

-Check out how this kitchen incorporates all three tones into the cabinetry, itself—blue, white and natural wood.
+Kitchens can incorporate all three tones into the cabinetry, itself—blue, white and natural wood are common colors.

 Another great way to incorporate 3 tones is having white perimeter cabinetry with a strong color statement on the island and backsplash.